Morel

 Pro Tips

-- For maximum shelf life, lay on paper towel to absorb excess moisture
+- Place on paper towels to absorb excess moisture

 Origin & Heritage